 As part of your planning, it’s a good idea to look into services for adults with additional needs in your area.
 There might be services that help with routine activities, like grocery shopping, or groups that organise social outings, like going to see a movie with other adults.

 Reviewing and monitoring the transition plan

-Despite your best efforts, you can’t plan for everything.
-Your child’s goals might change, or she might learn skills more quickly or more slowly than you expected.
+Your child’s goals might change, or they might learn skills more quickly or more slowly than you expected.
 This is why it’s important to regularly review your child’s transition plan.
 You might do this every six months in secondary school, and more often shortly before and after the transition.

 An important part of reviewing the plan is talking with school staff and other professionals involved in your child’s care to see how your child is going.
-For example, is he struggling in any areas?
-Are there areas that he’s going really well in?
+For example, are there areas that your child is going really well in?
 Is your child struggling in any areas?
 This will help you think about how you might need to adjust the goals and strategies in your child’s plan.

 Involving your child in the review process is a good idea.
-Talking with your child about her plan will help you understand how she thinks she’s going, whether her goals have changed, and what supports she thinks she might need.
+Talking with your child about their plan will help you understand how your child thinks they’re going, whether your child’s goals have changed, and what supports your child thinks they might need.

 The National Disability Insurance Scheme (NDIS) is a national system that funds support services for children and adults with permanent and significant disability.

 There’s likely to be a lot of overlap between your child’s NDIS plan and transition plan.

-The NDIS can provide funding for supports to help your child meet her goals.
+The NDIS can provide funding for supports to help your child meet their goals.
 This might include:

 - support to learn independent living skills, like money and household management

 - support for daily living activities, like getting dressed and showering

-- transport so that your child can take part in community or social activities, or go to university
+- transport so that your child can take part in community or social activities

 - help at home with tasks like laundry and cleaning